https://northmoreland-baptist-church-419480.churchcenter.com/giving https://northmoreland-baptist-church-419480.churchcenter.com/giving

 When we were gone astray

-Have a tendency toward discouragement?
+Do you tend toward discouragement?
 There is comfort and joy.
-Experience seasonal depression?
+Do you experience seasonal depression?
 There is comfort and joy.
-Feel marginalized?
+Do you feel marginalized?
 There is comfort and joy.
-Burdened or experience guilt?
+Are you burdened, or do you experience guilt?
 There is comfort and joy.
 "Tidings of comfort and joy" are found in Christ the Savior.
-“Christ died for our sins according to the Scriptures, was buried, and rose again according to the Scriptures” (1 Corinthians 15:3-4).
+"Christ died for our sins according to the Scriptures, that he was buried, that he was raised on the third day according to the Scriptures" (1 Corinthians 15:3-4).
 There is hope in this broken world.
 We can find comfort and joy in a broken world:

 Comfort and joy

-God can forgive and comfort the weak and the desperate.
+The Christmas message is that God can forgive and comfort the weak and the desperate.
 He can forgive and comfort the discouraged and the despairing.
 He has forgiven sinners like me.
-He will forgive you if you turn to the Savior and his death and resurrection for sin in faith.
+He will forgive you if you turn to the Savior and his death and resurrection for your sin in faith.
+There is hope for a ruined humanity—hope of forgiveness, hope of peace with God, hope of glory—because the Son became a servant and was born in a stable so that thirty years later he might hang on a cross for you and me.
+It is the most wonderful message the world has ever heard or will hear.

 “God rest you merry, gentlemen.”